kangminsukdotcom/blog/content/blog/the-newspaper-king.md

 One time, Hwang made us write down our dream jobs.
 Most kids turned in “Lawyer” or “Doctor,” but I wrote “Journalist!!!”.
 At the end of the class, Hwang asked me to visit her office after school.
 Other kids gave me those envious looks because they sensed I somehow handed in the correct answer.

-Peeping at graded papers on Hwang’s desk, I said, “Reading newspapers is so much fun.
+Peeping at graded papers on Hwang’s desk, I said, “Reading news is so much fun.
 I always talk about the day’s news with my parents.”
 I ended the chat saying, “One day, I want to publish the greatest newspaper.”
 I turned around swiftly and stepped out the door.
 A few steps into the hallway, I could hear Hwang’s voice.
 “The kid’s a genius.
 What a newspaper king!”

 I felt great all day that I could barely sleep.
 I had to match myself to the shadows of that title.
 I woke up with the sheer purpose to fetch and read the papers, faster than anyone in the country.
 I never stopped reading and eventually began writing articles.
 Even as a high schooler, I interviewed random local politicians.
 They loved taking pictures with “the youngest journalist.”
 I studied journalism in college.
 In two years, I became the chief editor of my college newspaper.